 - Motions to Dismiss and for Summary Judgment in Mandamus Litigation

-*H. Ronald Klasko, AILA Past President/Administrative Litigation Task Force Chair, Philadelphia, PA
+H. Ronald Klasko, AILA Past President/High Impact Litigation Committee Chair, Philadelphia, PA

-*Steven Heller, AILA Department of State (DOS) Liaison Committee, Lewes, UK
+Steven D. Heller, AILA DOS Liaison Committee, Lewes, England

 By registering for this seminar you agree to abide by the AILA Virtual Code of Conduct.

 |AILA Member/International Associates||$129|